develprr/metamatic-framework/README.md

 ## Introduction

 The Metamatic framework is a simple and easy-to-use predictable state container for JavaScript apps.
-Metamatic is similar to existing main stream state containers such as 'Redux' and 'MobX' and many others but when compared with most state container frameworks, it is simpler by one order of magnitude both in the way it is designed and in the amount of code that is required from you to get what you want.

-With Metamatic you can implement a central data management policy in frontend applications fast and painlessly.
-When you implement your state container using Metamatic, you can get things done faster because you don't need to write endless amounts of repetitive 'spells' to get what you want.
-It helps you create cleaner and more maintainable code.
+Metamatic is partially similar to existing main stream state containers such as 'Redux' and 'MobX' and many others - but in comparison with most state container frameworks, it has essential differences that makes it really simple to use.
+With Metamatic, you can implement a central data management policy in frontend applications quite fast and painlessly.
+With Metamatic, you can get things done faster because you don't need to write endless amounts of repetitive 'spells' to get what you want.
+Metamatic helps you create cleaner and more maintainable code.

+Metamatic has fundamental differences to some well-known frameworks such as 'Redux' is that Metamatic directly binds event handlers to corresponding events already in the very moment you define them by calling **handle** or **connect** function.
+When the handlers are already inherently connected to the events, then you don't need to explicitly write clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.

+Remember that **switch-case** structures are fundamentally only a different syntax for **if else if else if else** concoctions.

 You don't need to write endless ugly switch-case structures since Metamatic connects events to their handlers elegantly using hash tables, taking internally advantage of JavaScript's` associative arrays.
 With this solution, you don't need to manually connect events to their handlers anymore.
 Metamatic does it automatically, due to its very nature!
 Yet the silly thing about Metamatic is that its internal implementation is drop-dead simple consisting of only about one hundred lines of code!

-One fundamental difference to 'Redux' is that Metamatic directly binds event handlers to corresponding events already in the very moment you define them by calling **handle** or **connect** function.
-When the handlers are already inherently connected to the events, then you don't need to explicitly write clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.

-Remember that **switch-case** structures are fundamentally only a different syntax for **if else if else if else** concoctions.
+One major difference to many difficult state container frameworks is also that you don't really need to "pre-configure" your App to use Metamatic.
+You don't need to wrap your application in obscure "Provider" wrappers and you don't need to "inject stores" and other structures to your classes to enable a state container.
+Any class, component, object or helper function can be connected to Metamatic features at any point of the project without any need to do major refactoring to existing application logic or code structure.
+You can use Metamatic functions on the fly anywhere your app, any time.
+If your application already uses some other state container framework, you can still introduce Metamatic into your app without removing or changing anything that already exists.

 ## News